watterott/HDMI-Adapter/src/HDMI-Display/readme.txt

 Installation - Compiling - Uploading
 ------------------------------------
   The firmware can be compiled with the Arduino IDE.
-  * On Arduino IDE 1.6.x the following support package has to be installed: https://github.com/watterott/wattuino/tree/master/src/Arduino
+  * Install the support package to the Arduino IDE 1.6.x: https://github.com/watterott/wattuino/tree/master/src/Arduino
   * Copy the files from the patches directory in your Arduino program directory
   * Open the Sketch HDMI-Display.ino
   * Set the configuration for display and touchpanel in config.h
-  * Arduino IDE 1.0.x: Choose Tools->Board->Arduino Leonardo
   * Arduino IDE 1.6.x: Choose Tools->Board->ATmega32u4 (16 MHz)
   * Choose respective serial port under Tools->Serial Port
   * Press File->Upload